- COM Home

 Tutoring: The Office of Student Affairs will make tutors available to any QCOM student.
 Contact Student Affairs at 439-2037.

-Counseling: Confidential academic and personal counseling are available through the Office of Academic Affairs (439-8002) and the Professional and Academic Resource Center PARC (Mr. Phil Steffey, 232-0275 or pager 854-0342.)
+Counseling: Confidential academic counseling is available from Dr. Jean Daniels in the Department of Learning Resources (439-2408; firstname.lastname@example.org).
+Confidential personal counseling is available through the Professional and Academic Resource Center – PARC (Mr. Phil Steffey, 232-0275 or pager 917-3933).

 Textbooks: Required and supplementary reading resources in addition to the required textbooks, it is recommended that you consider purchasing board review books that best match your learning style.
 These are available through the COM Bookstore (423) 926-0833.